madprops/blog/docs/purple_prison.md

 Not metaphorically—actual purple liquid seeping from the edges of their reality, pooling in corners that shouldn't exist in a world of rounded safety.
 The TV people had stopped trying to maintain their individual identities somewhere around day 2,000.
 Now they moved as a collective organism, a writhing mass of forced joy that spoke in perfect unison.

-"We love Barney!
+<div class="quote">We love Barney!
 Barney loves us!
 Holy shit, make it stop!
-We're a happy family!"
+We're a happy family!</div>

 The curse words erupted unbidden from their synchronized mouths, the only rebellion their consciousness could manage—profanity bursting through like steam from a cracked pipe before being immediately smothered by the next verse.

 The purple dinosaur himself had... evolved.
 His costume now fused with whatever flesh lay beneath, creating something that was neither fully suit nor fully creature.
 His eyes had multiplied—seven of them now, blinking in sequence across his massive head, each one reflecting a different TV people's trapped soul.

-"Today we're learning about the alphabet!"
-Barney announced, but when he opened his mouth, static poured out instead of sound.
+<div class="quote">Today we're learning about the alphabet!</div> Barney announced, but when he opened his mouth, static poured out instead of sound.
 The letters that emerged weren't A-B-C but symbols that hurt to perceive directly—geometric impossibilities that made the air taste like childhood nightmares.

 The negotiator existed as a face that occasionally surfaced from the writhing purple mass, his silver tongue now literally silver—a metallic appendage that could only form words about sharing and caring and the fundamental wrongness of everything.
-When he tried to speak his own thoughts, only the lyrics emerged: "You love me, I love you, kill me please, let's all play together!"
+When he tried to speak his own thoughts, only the lyrics emerged: <div class="quote">You love me, I love you, kill me please, let's all play together!</div>

 I sat in my director's chair, which had grown roots into the spongy floor and now pulsed with a heartbeat that wasn't mine.
-The chair whispered suggestions in Barney's voice: "Maybe today we could learn about existential dread!
-That would be super-dee-duper!"
+The chair whispered suggestions in Barney's voice: <div class="quote">Maybe today we could learn about existential dread!
+That would be super-dee-duper!</div>

 The purple liquid had reached my ankles.